v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

            `local` only for localobject(stream on the same node), `distributed` for globalobject(stream on different nodes).

-Next, we will show how to use the assembly mechanism in vineyard operator.
-Assuming that we have a workflow that contains two workloads, the first workload is a stream workload and the second workload is a chunk workload.
-The following is the yaml file of the `assembly workload1`_:
+In this example, we demonstrate how to utilize the assembly mechanism in the vineyard operator.
+We have a workflow consisting of two workloads: the first workload processes a stream, and the second workload processes a chunk.
+The assembly mechanism is used to convert the stream output from the first workload into a chunk format that can be consumed by the second workload.
+The following YAML file represents the `assembly workload1`_:

 .. note::

-    Please make sure you have installed the vineyard operator and vineyardd before running the following yaml file.
+    Ensure that the vineyard operator and vineyardd are installed before executing the following YAML file.

 .. code:: bash